AAArena/First-Closed-Doors-Competition/developing/3-LaunchingYourAlgobot.md

     }
 ```

-Modify the pasted code to incorporate the details of your own GitHub organization and your own bots:
+Modify the pasted code to incorporate the details of your own GitHub organization and your own algobots:

 ```